 Remember how I said armor does not magically stay in place?
 Well, that’s because sometimes we wish that were true some of the most popular carriers are minimalist, such as the Tacticon Battle Vest Lite.
 The minimalist design allows our carriers to be either concealed or worn overtly.

 Chest rigs are lightweight, modular tool pouches that feature straps to hold the rig securely on the chest of the user by attaching around the neck and arms.
 They primarily focus on carrying ammunition and admin pouch-type gear.
 They provide no ballistic protection by themselves and simply focus on carrying gear.
 Chest rigs are popularly worn without a plate carrier, or as an addition to a plate carry so the user can carry more magazines and equipment.

-Some backpacks are designed to hold hard or soft armor plates sewn in, offering users discreet protection.
+Certain tactical backpacks have a design that allows them to hold sewn-in hard or soft armor plates, providing users with discreet protection.
 Some companies make backpacks with plates sewn in, and while these are great, users are limited to only a few styles.
 Most backpacks can accept an armor plate placed on the inside of the main compartment, in the laptop area, or similar.
 This is great because it allows the user to adapt their existing backpack rather than having to purchase a new one.

 Hard Body Armor Threat Levels & NIJ

 The National Institute of Justice (NIJ) has established a set of standards to classify and regulate the protective capabilities of body armor.
 The NIJ Standard-0101.06 is the most current standard and serves as a benchmark for body armor performance.